Primary Care Sports Medicine Fellowship Program

 - Intercollegiate and High School Training room and Event Coverage including American football, Race Coverage (marathons, triathlons, cycling), Adaptive sports event coverage, Professional Ballet coverage, Community Theatre/Dance

-- Our UCSF PCSM Fellow will gain valuable learning opportunities at UC Berkeley (aka Cal), a NCAA Division 1 school in the PAC-12, and assist in providing care to elite collegiate athletes in 27 varsity sports.
+- Our UCSF PCSM Fellow will gain valuable learning opportunities at UC Berkeley (aka Cal), a NCAA Division 1 school in the PAC-12, and assist in providing care to elite collegiate athletes in 27 varsity sports including football and rugby.

 One half-day per week devoted to scholarly inquiry, including a research project and case report/book chapter/review intended for publication, and MSKUS education.

 Additional musculoskeletal topics

 Our UCSF MSK US curriculum will follow the AMSSM guidelines for sports medicine fellowships.
 Fellows will become proficient at diagnostic ultrasound of the 6 major body regions (shoulder, elbow, hand/wrist, hip, knee, ankle/foot) as well as common ultrasound-guided injections and procedures.
 Advanced topics (brachial plexus, abdominal wall, peripheral nerves) will also be available if the fellow is interested.
 The curriculum will include monthly hands-on didactics (more is available if the fellow is interested) and cadaver labs, in addition to written and video resources.
 The goal is that by the end of fellowship, the fellow will have the knowledge to be able to teach at a national conference if the opportunity arises.